Can 2 users in different locations meet in a virtual surgery? AKA, Remote Telepresence or Virtual Telepresence?

 What's the difference between VR/MR/AR?

-VR: Virtual reality is primarily used to describe a technology designed to completely immerse the user/player in a computer generated environment.
+VR: Virtual reality is the terminology for technology designed to completely immerse the user/player in a computer generated environment.
 The more advanced the technology, the less likely the user will be able to tell the difference between reality and virtual reality.
 Hardware example: Oculus Quest

 AR: Augmented Reality is a blending of reality with elements of computer generated content.
-One of the most popular augmented reality examples can be seen on millions of smartphones running Pokémon Go.
+One of the most popular augmented reality examples is the smartphone app Pokémon Go.
 As far as medical applications go, the technology is currently in its early development stages but the potential is substantial.
 Our experiments with Microsoft’s HoloLens has allowed us to see significant opportunities in surgery, emergency medicine, nursing, and nearly every other healthcare related profession where immediate access to visual and auditory information could improve patient outcomes.

-MR: Mixed Reality was initially described as a technology that added a front facing camera to a VR headset so that the user could see the real-world environment and computer generated content without taking off the headset.
-The other benefit these units provided was using the front facing cameras provided was to track the hand controllers making complex external camera setups unnecessary.
+MR: Mixed Reality, initially described technology that added a front facing camera to a VR headset so that the user could see the real-world environment and computer generated content without taking off the headset.
+The other benefit these units using the front facing cameras provided was to track the hand controllers making complex external camera setups unnecessary.
 These capabilities that made MR special are now being added to 2nd generation VR tech making the term, “mixed reality.” somewhat meaningless.

 If you die in virtual reality do you die in real life?

 No, but if you die in real life while in virtual reality your avatar will likely appear as a creepy ragdoll with elongated limbs.
-So far there has only been one recorded VR related death when a 44 year old Moscow resident died from apparent blood loss after smashing through a glass table while playing a game in virtual reality.
-So, important note room-scale VR requires a play area free from sharp objects, bear traps, and deadly furniture.
+So far there has only been one recorded VR related death, when a 44 year old Moscow resident died from apparent blood loss after smashing through a glass table while playing a game in virtual reality.
+So it is important to note that room-scale VR requires a play area free from sharp objects, bear traps, and deadly furniture.

 Have other questions?